Women's World Chess Championship 2020

 The 2020 Women's World Chess Championship was a chess match for the Women's World Chess Championship title.
 It was contested by Ju Wenjun (world champion as winner of the 2018 knock-out championship) and her challenger, Aleksandra Goryachkina, the winner of a newly established Candidates Tournament that was held in 2019.

 The match was planned in two parts, one held in Shanghai (China) and one in Vladivostok (Russia), from 3 to 24 January 2020.
-It marked the return to a match only format for the title with qualifying Candidates Tournament, after new FIDE president Arkady Dvorkovich had expressed his dissatisfaction with the knock-out tournaments and resulting frequently changing world champions.
+It marked a return to a match-only format for the title with a qualifying Candidates Tournament, after new FIDE president Arkady Dvorkovich had expressed his dissatisfaction with the knock-out tournaments and resulting frequently changing world champions.

 Ju Wenjun successfully defended her title.

 Candidates Tournament

-The newly established candidates tournament was held from 29 May till 19 June 2019 in Kazan, Russia.
-The format was an eight player double round-robin tournament.
+The newly-established Candidates Tournament was held from 29 May to 19 June 2019 in Kazan, Russia.
+The format was an eight-player double round-robin tournament.

 Three players qualified by virtue of reaching the semi-finals of the last championship.
 All remaining players came from the rating list, by taking the average of all twelve monthly ratings in 2018.
 Aleksandra Goryachkina replaced Hou Yifan, who declined an invitation.